rubiefawn/remedy/reference/conditions.md

 * A Sick creature suffers disadvantage on all Vitality-based checks.

-A creature can gain up to four levels of Sickness, past which the creature dies.
+A creature can gain up to five levels of Sickness, past which the creature dies.

 ## Stunned